The thigh muscles (quadriceps) help

 prescribed treatment for patellar tracking disorder.
 Exercises to increase

-flexibility and to strengthen the muscles used for hip rotation can also
+flexibility and to strengthen the muscles around the hip can also

 - Patience and dedication are